Laboratory-of-Mol-and-Comp-Genomics/bacmapping/README.md

 - mapPlacedClones(include_libraries=True, cpustouse=1, maxcuts=50, chunk_size=500)
   - Maps all the clones which are end-sequenced and mapped to the reference genome
-    - include_libraries determines whether or not to use the list generated from narrowDownLibraries
+    - include_libraries determines whether or not to use only libraries referenced in vtype in getNewClones
     - cpustouse determines the number of cores to use when running multiprocessing
     - maxcuts determines the maximum number of cuts with a specific enzyme before the map is truncated, to save space
     - chunk_size determines the amount of lines to read into pandas at once, larger is faster but requires more memory